nightscout/cgm-remote-monitor/README.md

  2. Find your secret key on the [maker page](https://ifttt.com/maker)
  3. Configure Nightscout by setting these environment variables:
   * `ENABLE` - `maker` should be added to the list of plugin, for example: `ENABLE="maker"`.
-  * `MAKER_KEY` - Set this to your secret key that you located in step 2, for example: `MAKER_KEY="abcMyExampleabc123defjt1DeNSiftttmak-XQb69p"`
+  * `MAKER_KEY` - Set this to your secret key that you located in step 2, for example: `MAKER_KEY="abcMyExampleabc123defjt1DeNSiftttmak-XQb69p"` This also support a space delimited list of keys.
+  * `MAKER_ANNOUNCEMENT_KEY` - An optional Maker key, will be used for system wide user generated announcements.
+If not defined this will fallback to `MAKER_KEY`.
+A possible use for this is sending important messages and alarms to a CWD that you don't want to send all notification too.
+This also support a space delimited list of keys.
  4. [Create a recipe](https://ifttt.com/myrecipes/personal/new) or see [more detailed instructions](lib/plugins/maker-setup.md#create-a-recipe)

  Plugins can create custom events, but all events sent to maker will be prefixed with `ns-`.
 The core events are: